 Back to glossary

-The Social Security Administration's official reference guide that lists medical conditions automatically considered severe enough to qualify for SSDI or SSI benefits if specific criteria are met.
+The Social Security Administration's official reference guide that lists medical conditions automatically considered severe enough to qualify for SSDI or SSI.

 Also known as